panoptic-labs/docs/docs/panoptic-protocol/design.md

 ### Pool Utilization
 The pool utilization is a measure of the fraction of the `totalBalance()` which belongs to the Uniswap v3 pool.
-This parameter is compute whenever a position is minted to set the collateralization ratio and commission rate of the position (calculations shown below).
+This parameter is computed whenever a position is minted to set the collateralization ratio and commission rate of the position (calculations shown below).